mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 				// bob's data type is int
 				int bob = 1;

-				// bob can not change its type
+				// bob can not change its type: the following line is invalid
 				// String bob = "bob";

 				// but, you can use anther variable name